GA4 Event Parameters: A Practical Guide

 This is a function of what type of event is being tracked.

-Some people may appreciate this flexibility, while it is simply more confusing without adding value for others.
-Regardless of what camp you are in, it’s important to know the difference GA4 presents.
-In the GA4 event below for internal link click tracking, I’ve included two event parameters.
-The link_url parameter is a variable that will pull in the {{Click URL}} – the destination of the click.
+The event name is internal_link_click and we see two event parameters in the red box.
+The link_url event parameter is a variable that will pull in the {{Click URL}} – the destination of the click.
 The link_text parameter is also a variable and will pull in the text of the link that is clicked.

 How Many Event Parameters Does GA4 Have?

 We’ve already seen that there are five event parameters that are automatically collected with all GA4 events.
-That’s the minimum.
-When creating a GA4 custom event, you can add up to 25 event parameters with each single event.
+That’s the minimum for a single event.

 How Many Events Does Google Analytics 4 Have?